What is Anthropology?

 Anthropology is the study of difference - it teaches us about what it means to be human from cross-cultural points of view.

-- Embrace your global citizenship - from the local to the transnational, and from the past to the present for the future.
+- Embrace your global citizenship - from around the corner to around the globe, and from the past to the present for the future.

 The goal of anthropology is to advance our collective understanding of the human condition through anthropological research, and to apply this understanding to solve human problems.

 In line with discussions at the national level by the American Anthropological Association, we recognize that race, gender, class, religion, disability, language, and sexuality matter in all of the sub-disciplines of anthropology, not simply as topics of study, but in terms of the politics of scholarly practice.